student-IH-labs-and-stuff/BCNDATA2022/Labs/Tableau/RFM_lab.md

 + combine your views in an interactive dashboard, in a visually pleasing way.
 Think about how the views link together through filters and actions.
 The idea is to allow the product team to better understand the behaviour of their customers by exploring their data.

-#### Each calculation and step below has a brief description of what to do, but ask the teaching team if you need hints and help
+#### Each calculation and step below has a brief description of what to do, and there are [some screenshots here to help you along](https://github.com/student-IH-labs-and-stuff/BCNDATA2022/tree/main/Labs/Tableau/RFMscreenshots), but do ask the teaching team if you need further hints

 ### Steps
 ----